fommil/fpmortals/manuscript/complete.md

   final case class Uri( ... )
   object Uri {
-    // not total, only use if your string is guaranteed to be a URL def unsafeFromString(s: String): Uri = ...
+    // not total, only use if `s` is guaranteed to be a URL def unsafeFromString(s: String): Uri = ...
     ...
   }